celestiaorg/celestia-app/docs/architecture/ADR-002-universal-share-encoding.md

 ## Terminology

-- **reserved** (1 byte): is the location of the first transaction, ISR, or evidence in this share if there is one and `0` if there isn't one
+- **reserved** (1 byte): is the location of the first transaction, ISR, or evidence in the share if there is one and `0` if there isn't one
 - **message length** (varint 1 to 10 bytes): is the length of the entire message in bytes
 - **compact share**: a type of share that can accomodate multiple units.
 Currently, compact shares are used for transactions, ISRs, and evidence to efficiently pack this information into as few shares as possible.
 - **sparse share**: a type of share that can accomodate zero or one unit.
 Currently, sparse shares are used for messages.